ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   Response status code:
   : The rate-limit fields may be returned in both
-    Successful and non Successful responses.
+    successful (see Section 15.3 of {{SEMANTICS}}) and non-successful responses.
-    This specification does not cover whether non Successful responses count on quota usage.
+    This specification does not cover whether non Successful responses count on quota usage,
+    nor it mandates any correlation between the RateLimit values and the returned status code.

   Throttling policy:
   : This specification does not mandate a specific throttling policy.